Finding the cheapest way to buy Bitcoin is important.

 Coinbase charges a 1.49% trading fee which is charged whenever you buy or sell cryptocurrency on the exchange.

-To buy Bitcoin cheaply on Coinbase, avoid depositing funds with your credit card since an additional 3.99% fee will be charged.
+To buy Bitcoin cheap on Coinbase, avoid depositing funds with your credit card since an additional 3.99% fee will be charged.
 If available in your jurisdiction, do a SEPA transfer or ACH transfer instead since both are free.

 Having launched back in 2013 and served over 1.3 Million customers, Coinmama is not only one of the cheapest ways to buy Bitcoin for beginners, but also a very trustworthy option.